plone/training/plone_training_config/instructions.rst

     2014-05-20 16:57:02 INFO PloneFormGen Patching plone.app.portlets ColumnPortletManagerRenderer to not catch Retry exceptions
     2014-05-20 16:57:02 INFO Zope Ready to handle requests

-Now the zope-instance we're using is running.
+Now the Zope-instance we're using is running.
 You can stop the running instance anytime using ``ctrl + c``.

 You can now point your local browser at http://localhost:8080 and see the Plone that is running in vagrant.
-This works since the port 8080 is forwarded from the guest-system (the vagrant-Ubuntu) to the host-system (your normal operating-system).
+This works because Virtualbox forwards the port 8080 from the guest-system (the vagrant-Ubuntu) to the host-system (your normal operating-system).
 Now create a new Plone-Site by clicking "Create a new Plone-Site".
 The username and the password are both "admin" (Never do this on a real site!).

-The buildout for this Plone is in a shared folder, this means we run it in the vagrant-box from ``/vagrant/buildout`` but we can also access it in out own operating-system and use our favorite editor.
+The Buildout for this Plone is in a shared folder, this means we run it in the vagrant-box from ``/vagrant/buildout`` but we can also access it in out own operating-system and use our favorite editor.
 You will find the directory ``buildout`` in the directory ``training`` that you created in the very beginning next to ``Vagrantfile`` and ``manifests``.

 .. note::

-    The database and the python-packages are **not accessible** in you own system since large files and symlinks should not be used in shared folders.
+    The database and the python-packages are **not accessible** in you own system since large files and you canot use symlinks in shared folders.
 The database lies in ``/home/vagrant/var``, the python-packages are in ``/home/vagrant/omelette``.

 If you have any problems or questions please mail us at team@starzel.de